 Do we provide internship/practicum opportunities?

 Yes.
 We provide a 12-month internship/practicum for Masters and Doctoral students from universities across Atlanta.
 Our program fulfills the internship/practicum requirements necessary to completing one's degree program in either Mental Health Counseling (Masters) or Counseling Psychology (Doctorate).
 Previous internship/practicum students have attended Georgia State University, Emory University, Mercer University, and Argosy University; however, we are open to accepting applicants from all universities, state and nationwide.

 Our 12-month long program runs from August through August of the following year.
 The application process is simple in that it consists only of emailing your resume, curriculum vitae, and/or cover letter to the Business Manager.

 Please note that we begin accepting applications on January 1, and all applications must be received by February 10.
 Selected applicants will undergo a series of group and/or individual interviews in mid-to-late February.
-Final decisions will be made ensuing the completion of all interviews, & applicants awarded internships will be notified by March 15.
+Final decisions will be made ensuing the completion of all interviews, & applicants awarded internships will be notified in the month of March.